 COVID-19 arrangements

-Since March 2020 COVID-19 has had a significant impact on the population as a whole and how Council services are delivered.
+Since March 2020 COVID-19 has had a Page 3 population as a whole and how Council services are delivered.

 We have considered how the Council's arrangements have adapted to respond to the new risks they are facing.